 Feel free to read more about Raff at:

 Liz has a wealth of knowledge and expertise in early cancer diagnosis research – she has been instrumental in a lot of the RAT development work.
-Liz will be part of the recruitment team, helping to assess practice’s eligibility to participate and welcoming you into the trial.
+Liz is part of the recruitment team, helping to assess practice’s eligibility to participate and welcoming you into the trial.
 Liz is also looking after one of the nested studies (something called a process evaluation); if your practice agrees to provide GP interviews to share your experience of eRATs then you’ll have the pleasure of talking with Liz.

 Feel free to read more about Liz at: